jdefrance7/SeniorDesignProject/Arduino/README.md

 ### Power Test

-Test the power draw of up to four different power lines using the [Adafruit_INA219](https://www.adafruit.com/product/904).
+Test the power draw of up to four different power lines using the [Adafruit_INA219](https://www.adafruit.com/product/904) (development).

 ---